keep-starknet-strange/satoru/book/src/smart-contracts-architecture/order-module.md

-# Order Module Documentation
+# Order Module

-The Order Module is central to managing the lifecycle of orders within the system, with a focus on vault orders and related functions.
-It is the foundation for order management, ensuring seamless processing, modification, and maintenance of orders.
+The Order Module is key for handling orders in the system.
+It’s important for changing, processing, and looking after orders.

 ## Overview